dorisep/meta_gui/README.md

 ---
 As a music enthusiast, I am always exploring new music.

-While many streaming services have playlists and access to new releasses, I grew tired of feeling bound to algorithyms and coallating my own playlists.
+While many streaming services have playlists and access to new releases, I grew tired of feeling bound to algorithms and wanted to automate curating playlists on my own.

 What I really wanted was a raw dump of albums into a list that I could listen to and select from regardless of my listening history or derived preferences.

-That led to the aformentioned applications.
-Which also grew as I decided to flesh out my understanding of python and development overall.
+That led to these applications.
+Which also grew as I decided to flesh out my understanding of python, working with documentation and software development overall.

-In this project I used the spotify developer api doucmentation

-I created apps prior to developing this gui.

 Metacritic scrapping apps:
 - An [app](https://github.com/dorisep/meta_gui/blob/main/apps/scrape.py) to track albums released each week.